 Old Town Fort Collins Colorado offers an abundance of food.
 You’ll find food trucks, coffee shops, and local breweries dotted around the area.
-Since it’s a college town, Old Town Fort Collins has some superb nightlife — where you’ll find art, dining, culture, and live entertainment.
+Since it’s home to Colorado State University, Old Town Fort Collins has some superb nightlife — where you’ll find art, dining, culture, mini golf, and live entertainment.
 During the evenings, you can watch theater performances at the nearby Bas Blau, Lincoln Center, and OpenStage.

 If you visit during the summer months, be sure you check out the local concerts and watch the Gallery Walk and the Foodie Walk.
 Another popular option is the Fort Collins Ghost Tour.
 You can complete this tour year-round.
 Knowledgeable actors will take you through Old Town’s suspected haunted history.

 When tourists come to Fort Collins, they often think of craft beer (and rightly so).
 Fort Collins, Colorado is home to Odell Brewing Company, a well-known brewery that’s home to weekly live music, daily tours, on-site food trucks, and draft microbrews.